Inputs

 I look for recurring patterns, tensions, mismatches, communication gaps, operational bottlenecks, dependency structures, and fit issues.

-Most reviews produce a written findings document with observations, working interpretations, practical implications, and useful next steps.
+The reviews produce a written findings document with observations, working interpretations, practical implications, and useful next steps.

-Programme area
+Programme areas

 Pipeline patterns, client fit, project fit, and referral relationships.